 I hope this has given you an idea of what is involved in building a church website with WordPress.
 To sum it up, I recommend building your own site but hiring out can be a good option too.
 Whichever option you choose, you will almost certainly save money over other solutions because WordPress is free open source software.
 Consider choosing a theme that is made for churches, avoids the lock-in effect, supports the Customizer and includes thorough documentation with support from the developer.

+Over to you and your thoughts.
 Have you built a church website with WordPress?
 Please share your experience and tips.